Sample Developmental Edit: Before And After Examples

 Fiction Sample: Dialogue and Character Development

-Writers reach for dialogue when they want feeling on the page.
-Then they put the feeling right in the mouths of their characters.
+Writers reach for dialogue when they want emotion on the page.
+Then they place the emotion right in the characters’ mouths.
 That is where trouble starts.
-Readers do not talk like therapy notes.
+Readers do not speak like therapy notes.
 They talk around pain.
-They press.
+They push.
 They dodge.
 They mishear.
 Use that.

 Before